Hangwei-Chen/EAMB-Net/README.md

 - tqdm

 ## 📁 Train
-We provide codes that support AVA and PARA datasets.
+We provide codes (ResNet50 version) that support AVA and PARA datasets.
 - Please download the pretrained emotion-aware model, and then load it in 'EAMBNet.py'
 - Please run 'main.py'.